 We will provide you with information and advice to help you find the support you need.

 If you have been assessed as having eligible social care needs but you have savings or investments over the national threshold of £23,250, we can help you arrange and buy services in the community.
 We call this a brokerage service which only covers services within the community - it does not include residential care.

-We will make an initial charge of £160.50.
-If you want us to change your support later on, we will charge another £160.50.
+There is an initial charge of £160.50 for this service.
+If you want us to change your support later on, we charge another £160.50.

-If you want us to buy services for you and reclaim the cost from you, we will charge an ongoing administrative fee of £5.15 per week.
+If you want us to buy services for you and reclaim the cost from you, there is an ongoing administrative fee of £5.15 per week.

 3 If you are not able to make decisions